 North Africa Humanitarian Situation

 Early in the crisis, a huge number of migrant workers fled to Tunisia and Egypt.
-To help these people and to decongest the border area, UNHCR and the International Organization for Migration (IOM) on March 1 launched a joint humanitarian evacuation operation.
+To help these people and to decongest the border area, UNHCR and the International Organization for Migration (IOM) launched a joint humanitarian evacuation operation in March.
 This initiative, together with air and sea evacuations organized by individual governments, dramatically relieved the overcrowding at the borders.
 As of late August, more than 144,000 people had been repatriated by UNHCR and the IOM, while hundreds of thousands more have returned home with the help of their governments.

 UNHCR Hotline numbers: